 The workplace exposure standard

 The workplace exposure standard for respirable crystalline silica (silica dust) that must not be exceeded is 0.05 mg/m3 (eight-hour time weighted average).

-PCBUs should keep worker exposure to silica dust as low as reasonably practicable.
+PCBUs must keep worker exposure to silica dust as low as reasonably practicable.
 Air monitoring must be conducted if there is any uncertainty that the exposure standard is being exceeded or to find out if there is a risk to a worker’s health.

 Health monitoring for workers exposed to crystalline silica

 Under the model WHS Regulations, PCBUs must provide health monitoring for workers if they carry out ongoing work using, handling, generating or storing crystalline silica and there is a significant risk to the worker’s health because of exposure.

 Further information about the duties for health monitoring can be found here: